marcusaasjensen/marcusaasjensen.github.io/content/portfolio/save-yourself.md

 - ⭐ **Ranked 35th out of ~2,200 games** (Top **1.6%**)
 - 👍 Overall rating of **4/5** (**80+** reviews).
 - 🌍 Played **400+ times** across Web, Windows, and Linux.
-- 📰 Featured in a **PlaytestCloud case study** on player feedback ([kirbylife.co.uk](https://kirbylife.co.uk)).
+- 📰 Featured in a **PlaytestCloud case study** on player feedback ([kirbylife.co.uk](https://kirbylife.co.uk/2025/04/14/case-study-my-playtest-process-for-save-yourself-puzzle-platformer/)).

 ---

 ## 💡 What Players Are Saying

-> A very clever puzzle game.
-The idea is brilliant and execution is smooth.
-I love the simple visual style.
+{% admonition(type="quote", title="Player on itch.io") %}
+This is such a great concept, I honestly think it's on the same level as Braid for its time.
+This is a real treasure, I'm so glad I actually didn't miss your game.
+{% end %}
+{% admonition(type="quote", title="Player on itch.io") %}

-> The concept is brilliant, the visuals are really cute and engaging.
+The concept is brilliant, the visuals are really cute and engaging.
 Really impressed that a single person could make a game like this in just one week!

-— *Players on itch.io*
+{% end %}

 ---